This post may contain affiliate links. Please read my disclosure policy.

 Sign up to receive an email in your inbox for each new recipe and get a FREE menu plan printable: FREE EMAIL SUBSCRIPTION

-- 1 cucumber peeled, seeded and chopped (about 2 cups)
+- 2 cups cucumber peeled, seeded and chopped (about one large cucumber)

-- 1 large avocado peeled, pitted and chopped (about 1 cup)
+- 1 cup avocado peeled, pitted and chopped (about one large avocado)

-- 1 small to medium size jalapeno seeded and minced (or smaller if you prefer less kick)
+- 1 medium jalapeno seeded and minced (or smaller if you prefer less kick)

 - 1 clove garlic minced